Data Centers in Cambodia

 Network & Connectivity Ecosystem

-Cambodia functions as an important link for regional traffic between Thailand and Vietnam.
-While the market is still maturing, it offers reliable connectivity for localized requirements.
+Cambodia functions as a link for regional traffic between Thailand and Vietnam.
+While the market is maturing, it offers reliable connectivity for localized requirements.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions – as of September 2025.
-Local enterprises typically utilize private network interconnects or leased lines to reach the nearest major cloud clusters in Bangkok.
+Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions – as of January 2026.
+Local enterprises utilize private network interconnects or leased lines to reach the nearest major cloud clusters in Bangkok.

 Bare Metal: General availability is confirmed through regional providers like Hivelocity or Latitude.sh, supporting flexible infrastructure deployments.